AhmedRabie01/Arabic-Sentiment-Analysis-using-Arabic-BERT/README.md

-# Arabic Sentiment Analysis using Arabic BERT
+# Arabic Sentiment Analysis using ARBERT

 Welcome to the Arabic Sentiment Analysis project powered by Arabic BERT!
 This repository contains an end-to-end Natural Language Processing (NLP) project that focuses on analyzing sentiment in Arabic text.
 Leveraging the power of Arabic BERT, a state-of-the-art language model for the Arabic language, we have built a robust sentiment analysis system capable of understanding and classifying emotions within Arabic text.